codenvy/codenvy/docs/_docs/CHE/chedir-portable-workspaces/chedir-installation.md

 title: Installation
 excerpt: "Installing, upgrading and uninstalling Chedir"
 layout: docs
-overview: true
 permalink: /docs/chedir-installation/
 ---
 Installing Chedir is extremely easy.
 Just [get the Che CLI](https://eclipse-che.readme.io/docs/che-getting-started#1-get-the-eclipse-che-cli) and you have everything you need to run Chedir on any operating system.
 Docker and Git Bash (installed by Docker) are required for the Che CLI.
 # Backwards Compatibility
 Chedir requires Eclipse Che 4.7+.
 Chefiles are not supported to run on older versions of Che.
 # Upgrading
 You will automatically get newer versions of Chedir when you upgrade Eclipse Che.
 You can upgrade Eclipse Che with the CLI by `che update`.
 If you want to use a particular version of Chedir you can set `CHE_VERSION` as an environment variable and Chedir will use that particular version.
 You can run multiple versions of Chedir at the same time.
 # From Source
 Chedir is provided as a Docker container which you can run instead of using the CLI.
 The CLI captures your environmental information and invokes the container with the appropriate syntax.
 ```shell